javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 That's uncommon for HTTP-requests.
 Usually, a request to `http://site.com` is accompanied by all cookies from that domain.
 But cross-origin requests made by JavaScript methods are an exception.

-For example, `fetch('http://another.com')` does not send any cookies, even those that belong to `another.com` domain.
+For example, `fetch('http://another.com')` does not send any cookies, even those  (!) that belong to `another.com` domain.

 Why?

-That's because a request with credentials is much more powerful than an anonymous one.
-If allowed, it grants JavaScript the full power to act and access sensitive information on behalf of a user.
+That's because a request with credentials gives much more powerful than without them.
+If allowed, it grants JavaScript the full power to act on behalf of the user and access sensitive information using their credentials.

-Does the server really trust pages from `Origin` that much?
+Does the server really trust the script that much?
 Then it must explicitly allow requests with credentials with an additional header.

-To send credentials, we need to add the option `credentials: "include"`, like this:
+To send credentials in `fetch`, we need to add the option `credentials: "include"`, like this:

 ```js
 fetch('http://another.com', {